-The Company is also a party to the "Servicing Agreement, expiring July 8, 2029, with the Servicer.
+The Company is also a party to the Servicing Agreement, expiring July 8, 2029, with the Servicer.
 The Company's overall servicing costs under the Servicing Agreement will vary based on the types of assets serviced.

 Servicing fees range from 0.65% to 1.25% annually of current UPB (or the fair market value or purchase price of REO the Company owns or acquires), and are paid monthly.
-The total fees incurred by the Company for these services depend upon the UPB and type of mortgage loans that Gregory services pursuant to the terms of the Servicing Agreement.
+The total fees incurred by the Company for these services depend upon the UPB and type of mortgage loans that the Servicer services pursuant to the terms of the Servicing Agreement.
 The fees are determined based on the loan's status at acquisition and do not change if a performing loan becomes non-performing or vice versa.

-The Company will also reimburse Gregory for all customary, reasonable and necessary out-of-pocket costs and expenses incurred in the performance of its obligations, including the actual cost of any repairs and renovations to REO properties.
+The Company will also reimburse the Servicer for all customary, reasonable and necessary out-of-pocket costs and expenses incurred in the performance of its obligations, including the actual cost of any repairs and renovations to REO properties.
 The total fees incurred by the Company for these services will be dependent upon the property value, previous UPB of the relevant loan, and the number of REO properties.

-If the Servicing Agreement has been terminated other than for cause and/or the Servicer terminates the Servicing Agreement, the Company will be required to pay a termination fee equal to the aggregate servicing fees payable under the Servicing Agreement for the immediate preceding 12-month period.
+If the Servicing Agreement has been terminated other than for cause and/or the Servicer terminates the servicing agreement, the Company will be required to pay a termination fee equal to the aggregate servicing fees payable under the servicing agreement for the immediate preceding 12-month period.
+See Note 15 - Subsequent events.